CodeDefenders/CodeDefenders/docs/Docker.md

 ## Using docker for testing a not published state

-We only publish docker images for a tagged version to docker hub.
-For testing you can tag a locally build docker image and use this for the docker-compose.
+For testing, you can tag a local build docker image and use this for the docker-compose.
+Be aware that we use named docker volumes which are persisted on the host.
+So building new images and deploying them will still get the old data.

 ```sh
 cd <path to codedefenders repository>